-Aptly named, the Ball Engineer Hydrocarbon also made our list of best gift watches for engineers along with several other technically sophisticated timepieces
+Aptly named, the Ball Engineer Hydrocarbon also made our list of best gift watches for engineers along with several other technically sophisticated watches.

 You will notice that the watch has a solid steel case back with an engraving depiction of Alex Honnold, a respected rock climber who has broken many records in rock climbing and is known for doing free solo ascents.
 Ball partnered up with him for this watch—you can read more about the partnership here.

 One of the best features of this watch is the DLC, or Diamond-Like Carbon coating, which assures extra durability.
-Because of its titanium case, this is also lighter, which will be extra useful for people who will use the watch outdoors.
+This is also lighter because of its titanium case, which will be extra useful for people who will use the watch outdoors.

 Oris BC3 Advanced Day Date

 If you’re looking for a luxury watch that’s simple and elegant, the Oris BC3—a 42mm stainless steel watch—is a model to consider.
 This is an excellent aviation watch due to its big size and legible, bold numbers.
 The design is straightforward and clean.